 What does Metro Community do?

 Metro Community is a church, a group of people from all walks of life learning to live together.
 At the heart of our community – most treasured among us – are those most vulnerable in society, the homeless, excluded and addicted.
 Metro is a place where the stranger is the treasured guest.
-We gather on Sundays for services and a free community breakfast, but we also have a centre, a home - called Metro Central, that is open Monday through Friday with a coffee shop, drop-in space, computers, food, counselling, pastoral care and community.
-Our courtyard doubles as an oasis in the downtown of our city, with a fire pit, gathering spaces, parking for bikes and carts, a BBQ venue, shady rest, and a greenhouse where we grow a modest selection of our own vegetables.
+We gather on Sundays for services, but we also have a centre, a home - called Metro Central, that is open Monday through Friday with a coffee shop, drop-in space, food, counselling, pastoral care, and community.
+Our courtyard doubles as an oasis in the downtown of our city, gathering spaces, parking for bikes, a BBQ venue, and shady rest.
 We are excited about Metro’s newly acquired building on Ellis Street, adjoining our courtyard and existing offices.
 This will serve as our new gathering space, a centre for all of our ministry and partnerships, and a hub for the downtown community, for arts, exhibitions, performances, drop-in, church services and some of our Metro social purpose initiatives.
 We tend not to think of ministry at Metro being about serving so much as we think of it as journeying together.
 The reality is, that in our individualistic society, we have created compartmentalized lives.
 What if the posture to our lives, was to know The One who made us, and to love and be loved by those around us?
 'To know and be known' - that is what ministry looks like in our community.
 We want you to get involved, not because we need people to do things, but because it is in the journeying together that we allow our lives to be intertwined.
 It's in the beautiful chaos of that journeying that we encounter the character of God, as we share our lives, and as we discover, that we were never intended to make the pilgrimage alone.
 "Christian community is only this.
 We belong to one another only through, and in Jesus Christ." - Dietrich Bonhoeffer, 'Life Together'.

 How long has Metro Community been around?